polca/premise/docs/mapping.rst

         "World": ["GLO", "RoW"]
     }

 then, you need to add to the `constants.yaml` file the path to this file:

 .. code-block:: yaml
     ...
     EXTRA_TOPOLOGY:
       my_iam_name: filepath/to/the/geographical/definitions.json

-On the longer-term, we can integrate this information in `premise` so that it is not necessary to provide it manually.
+In the long term, this information can be integrated into premise so that it is not necessary to provide it manually.